Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

 \paragraph{Applications}

-Recent years have seen an increasing interest in using spike-based computation on specialized hardware to perform energy-efficient computations \citep{roy2019towards}.
+Recent years have seen an increasing interest in using spike-based computation on specialized hardware to perform energy-efficient computations \cite{roy2019towards}.
 This has spurred efforts to develop models which allow efficient learning and inference with spiking neural networks.
-Some of these platforms explicitly exploit the stochasticity of their components for computation \citep{al2015memristors,sengupta2016magnetic}.
-By offering a mechanism for modulating neuronal stochasticity, oscillatory background can enhance computation in stochastic neuromorphic networks, for example in generative spiking models \citep{dold2019stochasticity,kungl2019accelerated}.
+Some of these platforms explicitly exploit the stochasticity of their components for computation \cite{al2015memristors,sengupta2016magnetic}.
+By offering a mechanism for modulating neuronal stochasticity, the oscillatory background can enhance computation in stochastic neuromorphic networks, for example, in generative spiking models \cite{dold2019stochasticity,kungl2019accelerated}.

-The implicit time window for reading out correct solutions suggests that such oscillations may also improve the performance of networks used for constraint satisfaction problems \citep{jonke2016solving,binas2016spiking,fonseca2017using}.
+Periods of faithful matching between the sampled and target distribution mark the implicit time windows in which computational results can be read out and manifest as constrained intervals of the entire cycle (also see \Cref{fig:coba_task}c, \labelsuppfig{fig:dkl_in_period} and \labelsuppfig{fig:label_activations}).
+However, it is important to note that the length of these time windows depends on the underlying distribution, the time course of the background modulation, and the time constants in the network.
+The time window suggests that such oscillations may also improve the performance of networks used for constraint satisfaction problems \cite{jonke2016solving,binas2016spiking,fonseca2017using}.
 These are solved by shaping the stationary distribution of the network so that solution states have a high probability.
 However, it is not clear at any given point in time whether the current state is a solution candidate or a transitional state.
 In contrast, in an oscillation-driven tempering schedule, it is known that solutions are likely at low-temperature phases.

 \bigbreak